Skip to content

 4.4M province / Denpasar metro as the student-admin centre

+Study abroad in Bali works best when you choose by university fit, housing and daily routine, not just the city photo.
 A beautiful but non-traditional study base: Bali works best for students tied to Udayana or a short Asia programme who want tropical life, low food costs, and honest tradeoffs around scooters, traffic, and tourist-area housing.
+Check neighbourhoods and campus routes before committing to housing.

 Who loves this city?